gojiplus/clarifai/vignettes/poligrams.md

 library(instaR)
 ```

 To use the instagram API, go to [https://instagram.com/developer/](https://instagram.com/developer/) and click on manage client and then register a client.
-Choose a name etc. For website and redirect URL, write in http:<!-- breaklink -->//localhost:1410.
+Choose a name etc. For website and redirect URL, write in localhost:1410.
 This will give you client ID and secret.
 Plug these in as follows:

 ```r